vcon-dev/signalwire_adapter/README.md

 1. Make sure you have Python 3.12 installed
 2. Update your virtual environment if you're using one
-3. Reinstall dependencies using Poetry: `poetry install`
+3. Install dependencies using Poetry: `poetry install`

 Docker users: The Dockerfile has been updated to use the Python 3.12 base image.